 Used mostly in areas for restoration and to clean areas of stale and stagnant water, native wetland plants work wonders to clean up natural habitat areas.
 They are also used for wild animals, vegetation and also to help aid in soil retention lakes and ponds plus for wildlife to feed on.

 The question of how to plant fully submerged wetland plants is one that has held back many people, and it's a shame because they are so easy to plant.
 This will walk you through how to plant your wetland plants and ensure that you have healthy plants.

-To plant your fully submerged native wetland plants, you will can simply plant them and they do exceptionally well in water fully submerged.
+To plant your fully submerged native wetland plants, you will simply plant them and they do exceptionally well in the water fully submerged.

 To ensure proper oxygenation of the water, you will need approximately one plant for every two to four feet.
 Since these are the oxygen producing plants, it is unnecessary to use any soil, plain dirt and gravel are just fine.
 While you are waiting to plant these plants, keep these plants in a bucket filled with pond water.
 This will help acclimate them to the water and keep them healthy.

 Once you have selected the perfect location and are ready to plant them, move the plant into the planting basket.
 Cover it gently with the gravel and dirt mixture.
 It is incredibly important not to damage the roots of the plant.
 The gravel and dirt mixture is mostly there to help cover and protect the sources, as well as to weigh the plant down until it can take root on its own.
 Be gentle while spreading the gravel and dirt over the plant.
 Pat out any air bubbles, like these, can bubble up under your plant and cause root damage after planting.